-The Societal Impacts Report corresponds to Deliverable 8.4 of Work Package 8 (WP8) - Project Management.
+This update of the Societal Impacts Report corresponds to Deliverable 8.9 of Work Package 8 (WP8) - Project Management.
 WP8 will ensure an optimal coordination and management of RESCCUE, guaranteeing the effective implementation of the project activities.

 The Societal Impacts Report intends to identify potential social impacts that the RESCCUE project may imply.
 The outputs generated by RESCCUE project aim to enhance citizens' protection and security by enabling a better coordination of the city emergency teams and consequently, a faster response from their side.